SEARCH

 • It will ferment and get moldy and gross.

-• Nature is genius: the fermenting process releases the seeds from their casings and kills off any baddies/diseases lurking in the tomato.
-Plus, it looks so delicious, dontyathink?
-I think Sylvester Stallone drank this in Rocky.
-Or was that raw eggs?
+• Nature is genius: the fermenting process releases the seeds from their casings and kills off any pathogens lurking in the tomato.

 3Rinse Seeds